805 Columbus Avenue

 - BS, Politechnica University of Bucharest, Romania

-Cristina Nita-Rotaru is a Professor of Computer Science in the College of Computer and Information Science at Northeastern University and a founding member of the Northeastern University Cybersecurity and Privacy Institute.
+Cristina Nita-Rotaru is a Professor of Computer Science in the Khoury College of Computer Sciences at Northeastern University and a founding member of the Northeastern University Cybersecurity and Privacy Institute.
 Prior to joining Northeastern she was a faculty member in the Department of Computer Science at Purdue University.
 Her research lies at the intersection of security, distributed systems, and computer networks.
 The overarching goal of her work is designing and building secure and resilient distributed systems and network protocols, with assurance that their deployed implementations provide their security, resilience, and performance goals.